 The rink owners are determined to keep an Ice Rink available to the people of Edinburgh and while it may not be apparent to most of our visitors a substantial amount of investment has been made over the last 10 years to ‘future proof’ the facility.
 This has seen a new ice plant which meets modern standards of efficiency and gas regulations, a de-humidifier to reduce the amount of moisture in the building which achieves a better quality of ice, complete roof overlay, an internal 'low e' foil ceiling installed to improve efficiency and reduce electricity usage, led lights, Ice re-surfacer, ice hockey scoreboard, new telephone system & high speed wireless internet and a new more efficient boiler system.

 2018 was a busy year for the Ice rink with a number of improvements made to the building in the foyer, ladies toilets, cafe, new meeting room during the Summer shutdown.
 Murrayfield was yet again host to Le Patin Libre during the Fringe Festival.
 The rink added four new partners in Murrayfield Wanderers Rugby taking up residence in the Riversdale Suite, the Racers Ice Hockey team returning to the ice, the Student Skating Society was formed and Steel Queens the first Womens Ice Hockey team in Scotland can now also call Murrayfield Ice Rink their home.
-The Skating Academy was further developed with the addition of a skating harness installed as a teaching aid and Alex Raeburn joined the Management team.
+The Skating Academy was further developed with the addition of a skating harness installed as a teaching aid.